Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 user 1: "I would like to know about the history of Wepre hall, why was it demolished?

-user 2: "What did Wepre hall look like"
+user 2: "What did Wepre hall look like?"

 user 3: "Where was the location of the hall and what is there now?"

-user 4: "What are the visitor centre opening times"
+user 4: "What are the visitor centre opening times?"

 ### Strategy